MarinerT/EdgarsIPHits/README.md

 The following columns had lack of relevant information: extention, code, size, idx, norefer, noagent, find, crawler, browser.
 Additionally the 2010 Log is missing a country for 299 entries.
 ## Analysis
+To identify countries by IP address, IP addresses were converted to decimal notation and searched in IP2Lite, downloadable from its site: https://lite.ip2location.com/.
+To run the program, a python script was executed against the files to grab the periods from the logs, convert the numbers and output a csv file in an AWS EC2 instance.

+IP Addresses with US Origins and Non-US Origins [graph]

 #### Hypothesis Testing
 **Hypothesis Test for Difference in Proportions**